-I’ve tried all the possible ways to learn a language, I’ve signed up for multiple different courses in language academies, I’ve also tried apps, online courses…, and it hasn’t worked out and I can’t really speak my favorite language.
+I’ve tried all the possible ways to learn Spanish or any other language, I’ve signed up for multiple different courses in language academies, I’ve also tried apps, online courses…, and it hasn’t worked out and I can’t really speak my favorite language.

 Can you relate to the last paragraph?
 Don’t worry because this is actually normal looking at the way languages are taught through the traditional grammar approach.
 It’s not your fault and there’s a solution.
 A solution that, ironically, will make you enjoy the process while you truly acquire your target language.

 Let’s get started with the reasons why it hasn’t worked out so far for you.

 WHY HAS IT NOT WORKED OUT SO FAR?

 The main reason why nothing’s worked out so far is the fact that every single course, strategy, app… is based on consciously learning the language and its grammar rules.
 You may sign up for really traditional courses that don’t help you at all or you may also bump into more flexible courses that look for alternative solutions with the best of intentions in order to improve the experience and the results, but at the end of the day, most of them are based on the same idea: learning the language consciously.

 What do I mean by consciously learning the language?
 I’m talking about basing our progress and our knowledge of the language on memory and the conscious or measurable knowledge of it, that is, on wanting to somehow have conscious control over everything we know.
 Let me give you some examples so you get a better picture.